gelambi/chemical-lures/README.md

 #  Synthetic chemical lures increase *Carollia* spp.
 (Chiroptera: Phyllostomidae) activity and seed rain in a Neotropical forest

-This repository contains scripts, information, and figures related to the statistical analyses conducted for the research paper titled "Synthetic chemical lures increase Carollia spp.
-(Chiroptera: Phyllostomidae) activity and seed rain in a Neotropical forest" The analyses were performed in R v.
+This repository contains scripts, information, and figures related to the statistical analyses conducted for the research paper titled "Synthetic chemical lures increase *Carollia* spp.
+(Chiroptera: Phyllostomidae) activity and seed rain in a Neotropical forest."
+Our research explores the effectiveness of synthetic chemical lures as a novel strategy to attract fruit bats and enhance seed rain in a lowland rainforest in northeastern Costa Rica (La Selva Biological Station).
+We investigated the impact of chemical lures on increasing bat activity and seed rain.
+All the analyses were performed in R v.
 4.2.1.

 ## Scripts